 Well…I guess there are a lot of answers to that question, so let’s go over them.

 What About When Prices Are High?

 When cars were worth $3-500 each in scrap value (all depends on the price and the weight of the car), it is an easy answer…scrap it and get paid!
-Back in 2009, when the “Cash For Clunkers” program when into effect and people were trying to get higher fuel saving and tax savings through the government programs, car scrapping/recycling was at an all-time high.
+Back in 2009, when the “Cash For Clunkers” program went into effect and people were trying to get higher fuel and tax savings through government programs, car scrapping/recycling was at an all-time high.
 People were encouraged to sell their cars and do just that.

-When you sell your car (or any car for that matter) for scrap, you have to sell it as a complete vehicle.
+When you sell your car (or any car for that matter) for scrap, you must sell it as a complete vehicle.
 This way, you ensure the scrap yard that they can make money from the aluminum, the rims, the battery, etc. However, when times get tough, this is when the rules of scrapping seem to change.

 What About When Prices Are Low?

 There are many options when scrap metal/iron prices are low, so let’s go over a few.

 - Hold onto the vehicle.
 This way, you have a few options for your scrap cars.
 You can try to sell it for parts, put it online for a junkyard or fellow car enthusiast to buy, or hold onto it.